lassefolkersen/hackaton_art/readme.md

 Since 2019 an additional plugin have performed the same, but with written poetry based on [this algorithm](https://github.com/schollz/poetry-generator), such as this example.

-<sup><sub>
-Realized dashing rose from palm tree leaf to harrowing wind,
+> Realized dashing rose from palm tree leaf to harrowing wind,
-hidden doors drawn by many channels, a
+> hidden doors drawn by many channels, a
-neurotic ripple begins to seize.
+> neurotic ripple begins to seize.
-But I should be untrue to genetics, scratching among its inevitable methylation sites
-so let us attempt to tell a story without pathway redundancies.
 An algorithm reading your genome, 2020-02-06
-</sup></sub>

 The technical implementation of both these is fairly simple ([script](https://github.com/lassefolkersen/impute-me/blob/master/kandinsky/server.R)) and is only based on the property of DNA-information as a random seed.
 This can be improved.
 For this reason we launched a user survey in summer 2019 posing the following four choices